microsoft/nn-Meter/docs/builder/test_fusion_rules.md

         return func
 ```

-The third example is an operator function with two input tensor.
+The third example is an operator class with two input tensor.
 In this case, users should notice that the `output_shape` must cover all probably cases for `input_shape`:

 ``` python
 class Add(BaseOperator):